CraigWilliams/pivxer/README.md

 # Pivxer

-Automate your [Bitcoin](http://bitcoin.org/) transactions with this Ruby interface to the `bitcoind` JSON-RPC API.
+Automate your [Pivx](http://pivx.org/) transactions with this Ruby interface to the `pivxer` JSON-RPC API.

 ## Connecting